Curve Steepening

 A common structural distinction is between bull steepening and bear steepening.
 Bull steepening occurs when yields fall overall, but short-term yields decline faster than long-term yields, which makes the slope steeper.
 Bear steepening occurs when yields rise overall, led more aggressively by the long end than by the front end.

 These variants differ in directional pattern, but they describe the same underlying geometry.
 In both cases, the curve steepens because the long-short spread widens.
-The classification simply identifies which segment of the curve is leading the move and whether the repricing happens through upward or downward yield adjustments.
+The distinction simply identifies which segment is leading the move and whether the repricing occurs through rising or falling yields.

-That is also why curve steepening should not be confused with a normal yield curve.
-A normal curve describes a baseline upward slope across maturities, while steepening describes a change in slope relative to a prior configuration.
-A curve can already be normal and then steepen further, or it can move from a flatter structure into a more upward-sloping one.
+Curve steepening should also not be confused with a normal yield curve.
+A normal curve describes a baseline upward slope across maturities, while steepening describes a change in slope relative to an earlier configuration.
+A curve can already be normal and then steepen further.

 How to recognize a steepening move

-The clearest recognition cue is a widening spread between selected short- and long-term maturities.
-If the gap between those maturities expands, the curve has steepened for that segment.
-This can be observed visually on a yield curve chart or through spread measures such as two-year versus ten-year or five-year versus thirty-year differentials.
+The clearest sign is a widening spread between selected short- and long-term maturities.
+If the gap between those maturities increases, that segment of the curve has steepened.
+This can be seen on a yield curve chart or through spread measures such as two-year versus ten-year or five-year versus thirty-year differentials.

 Recognition should stay focused on relative movement.
 A rise in long-dated nominal yields does not automatically mean the curve has steepened, because short-term yields may be rising by a similar amount.
-The key question is whether the maturity gap itself is expanding rather than whether one part of the curve is moving in isolation.
+The decisive question is whether the maturity gap itself is becoming wider.

-Ambiguity appears when different parts of the curve move in offsetting ways.
+Ambiguity can appear when different parts of the curve move in offsetting ways.
 The front end may flatten against intermediate maturities while the long end steepens against the middle of the curve.
-In those cases, the label should be applied carefully to the segment where the spread is actually widening, rather than generalized too broadly.
+In those cases, the label should be applied only to the segment where the spread is actually widening.

 Curve steepening vs curve flattening

-This contrast should remain narrow.
+This distinction should remain narrow.
 Steepening does not by itself explain why the curve is changing, what it means for growth or inflation, or how markets may respond.
-Those questions belong to adjacent analytical pages.
-The entity itself is only the structural condition in which the yield gap between shorter and longer maturities becomes larger.
+It identifies only the structural condition in which the gap between shorter and longer maturities becomes larger.

 Scope of the concept

-That scope limit keeps the concept distinct from broader discussions about policy, inflation, growth, or asset allocation.
-Once the question shifts from identifying steepening to explaining its drivers or implications, the analysis moves beyond the entity and into support or strategy territory.
-For definitional purposes, the concept is established as soon as the spread between selected maturities becomes wider and the curve’s slope becomes more pronounced.
+Questions about policy, inflation, growth, or market implications go beyond the definition itself.
+For definitional purposes, the concept is established once the spread between selected maturities widens and the curve’s slope becomes more pronounced.

 FAQ